 We are currently in the process of broadening the scope of this event to include all manifestations of engaged learning, including: internships, study abroad, service learning and community engaged learning components in courses or co-curricular programs, as well as significant engagement work undertaken by student organizations.
 It is our hope to eventually create an event that not only celebrates, but also creates, facilitates and strengthens ongoing sustainable community engagement and collaboration between UNC Asheville and the entire WNC community it serves.

-This event is co-sponsored by the Key Center, the Career Center, the Health & Wellness Department, and the Undergraduate Research Program, and will be held in the lower level of the Highsmith Student Union.
+This event is co-sponsored by the Key Center, the Career Center, the Health & Wellness Department, and the Undergraduate Research Program.
 The public is encouraged to attend and learn more about the impact our students are having in their communities, as well as the work being done by their community partner organizations.